Ecology of Movement and Migration

 Time-series methods from big-data analytics are useful for ecological datasets.

-My work often uses fish ear bones to uncover their movements.
+My work often uses fish ear bones, and other hard parts, to uncover their movements.
 As strange as that last sentence sounds it is true.
 Fish ear bones (called otoliths) grow in rings like a tree.
 The chemistry of these rings can tell us where a fish went, sometimes in incredible detail.

 The presentation below, from the Gulf of Maine Research Insitute, explains a little bit about what otoliths are, and what their structure and chemistry reveals about fish movement, behavior, and populations.